openmrs/openmrs-react-components/README.md

 # OpenMRS React Components

-This repository contains React components Built to support the development of OpenMRS Open Web App (OWA) using ReactJS
+This repository contains React components built to support the development of OpenMRS Open Web App (OWA) using ReactJS

 ## Installing